tegarajipangestu/php-saml/README.md

         // this SP to be signed.
 [Metadata of the SP will offer this info] 'wantAssertionsSigned' => false,

-        // Indicates a requirement for the NameID element on the SAMLResponse
-        // received by this SP to be present.
-        'wantNameId' => true,

         // Indicates a requirement for the NameID received by
         // this SP to be encrypted.
         'wantNameIdEncrypted' => false,